 But if your novel is aimed at a broader audience that includes women, then you might want to at least consider it.
 It should not be used as a be-all and end-all scale for which to create your female characters.
 Jeez, don’t do that!

-Even the Bechdel test has it’s flaws and some works of fiction that technically pass it, are still not doing any favourites to female characters.
+Even the Bechdel Test has its flaws and some works of fiction that technically pass it, are still not doing any favours to female characters.

 Yes, even female writers who write female MCs are guilty of dulling down their characters to being heavily focused on their relationship to a male character.

 Oh yes.
-I’ve looked back over older stories and seen I was pretty guilty of having female characters that never spoke to each other.
-Eeessssh, looking back at these stories to see that I did that was a bit cringey.
+I’ve looked back over older stories and found I was pretty guilty of having female characters that never spoke to each other.
+I even wrote stories where there was a cast of characters and only one was female!
+Eeessssh, looking back at these stories and seeing that I did that was a bit cringy.

 I have written female characters that are submissive, male-dependent, shallow…to name a few of their shitty characteristics (don’t get me wrong, there are some ladies out there who fit that bill… but then there are some men who fit that too!)